Kialo requires cookies to work correctly.

 Girls deserve access to the character building skills boys have.

-Male Scout troops and female Scout troops will remain separate.
+Male Scout troops and female Scout troops are designed to remain separate.

 Boy Scouts have had girls in its programs for a while now.